Uncovering Competency Gaps in Large Language Models and Their Benchmarks

 Example Finding 1: A few concepts dominate every benchmark

-Running CG on Llama 3.1 8B across ten popular benchmarks (GSM8K, MATH, AGIEval, LogicBench, SocialIQA, WinoGrande, BBQ, CrowS-Pairs, Vectara, Natural Questions), we plot the distribution of $\chi_{\text{bench}}^{(c)}$ across all ~65k concepts.
-The result is brutally right-skewed:
+Running CG on DeepSeek-R1-Distill-Llama-8B across ten popular benchmarks (GSM8K, MATH, AGIEval, LogicBench, SocialIQA, WinoGrande, BBQ, CrowS-Pairs, Vectara, and Natural Questions), we plot the distribution of $\chi_{\text{bench}}^{(c)}$ across all ~32k concepts.
+The result is heavily right-skewed:

-Cross-benchmark coverage is extremely uneven.
+Cross-benchmark coverage is uneven.
 The distribution of $\chi_{\text{bench}}^{(c)}$ across all concepts shows that a few concepts dominate coverage while the vast majority are barely tested.
 Any mean-based aggregate score is driven by this tail.
-The orange curve (SAE from a different model) shows the same shape.

 Example Finding 2: Each benchmark has its own blindspots